 How Can I help?

-I work in a relational way, which means that I place great importance in the relationship we develop together.
+I place great importance on developing a counselling relationship based on trust, openness and respect.
 I will not tell you what to do about your difficulties.
 What I will do, is listen to what you bring and will provide you with a time and a place in which you can explore your difficulties, without judgement.

 I can help you: